“Centering prayer is an exercise in letting go. That is all it is.”

 Consisting of novice, intermediate and experienced practitioners, the Holy Family Centering Prayer group’s weekly sessions provide an excellent ongoing opportunity for developing and deepening one’s contemplative practice.
 We welcome practitioners of any form of silent, sitting meditation.
 Please join us.

-- 2nd and 4th Thursdays of the month
+- 2nd and 4th Tuesday of the month

-- Centering Prayer, 7:00 p.m. in the Guadalupe Room of the Pastoral Center
+- Centering Prayer, 7:00 p.m. in the Pope John XXIII room of the Pastoral Center

 Guidelines for Centering Prayer